-3. Election of Chairperson and Vice-Chairperson for 2007
+2. Election of a Chairperson and a Vice-Chairperson for 2008

-i) Examine how member states ensure the legal, financial, technical and other appropriate conditions required to enable public service media to discharge their remit (item 15 of the Kyiv Plan) – preparation of a compilation of best practices in the matter
+6. Examination of how member states ensure the legal, financial, technical and other appropriate conditions required to enable public service media to discharge their remit - examination of progress made in the preparation of a text on this matter

-ii) Examine strategies of public service media in view of promoting a wider democratic participation of individuals (item 21 of the Kyiv Plan) - preparation of a compilation of best practices in the field
+7. Examination of strategies of public service media in view of promoting a wider democratic participation of individuals - continue the preparation of a compilation of good practices in the field

 * * *